-When this statute was crafted, the legislature required the TGPC "publish, not later than April 1 of each year, a joint groundwater monitoring and contamination report covering the activities and findings of the committee made during the previous calendar year."
-Because of the inter-agency coordination needed to compile the information for this report, and the amount of data manipulation and editing necessary to publish the report, the April 1 deadline has been consistently difficult to achieve.
-The TGPC has contemplated establishing an electronic database, administered by TCEQ, and shared by member agencies, to track groundwater contamination case information.
-This initiative will continue.
+The statute requires TGPC to "publish, not later than April 1 of each year, a joint groundwater monitoring and contamination report covering the activities and findings of the committee made during the previous calendar year."
+The report requires agency programs to close out calendar year activities and gather and analyze significant volumes of data.
+TGPC must then combine all agency program data and conduct further analysis.
+Quality assurance and control are important components of the process.
+TGPC is requesting a change to a June 1 deadline to ensure agency programs and TGPC have adequate time to produce a quality report.

+TGPC continues to contemplate establishing an electronic database, administered by TCEQ, and shared by member agencies, to track groundwater contamination case information.

-The TGPC recommends amending the statute as follows:
+TGPC recommends amending the statute as follows: